ezginaztekin/IAM-592-Final-Project/README.md

 ## Ceaser Cipher
 This is the special shift cipher.
 Only difference is n is fixed number 3.
 This means that,

-In encrytion, the letter x is shifted to n step right, E_{3}(x)=(x + 3) mod (26)
+In encrytion, the letter x is shifted to 3 step right, E_{3}(x)=(x + 3) mod (26)

-In decryption, the letter x is shifted to n step left, D_{3}(x)=(x - 3) mod (26)
+In decryption, the letter x is shifted to 3 step left, D_{3}(x)=(x - 3) mod (26)